nrfconnect/sdk-nrf/samples/nrf9160/cloud_client/README.rst

 Setup
 *****

-For configuring the different cloud backends, refer to the documentation on :ref:`lib_nrf_cloud`, :ref:`lib_aws_iot`, and :ref:`lib_azure_iot_hub`.
+For configuring the different cloud backends, refer to the documentation on :ref:`lib_nrf_cloud`, :ref:`lib_aws_iot`, and :ref:`lib_azure_iot_hub` libraries.
-Each cloud backend has specific setup steps that must be executed before it can be used.
+Each cloud backend has specific setup steps that you must complete before using them.

 .. note::
    The nRF9160 DK and Thingy:91 are preprogrammed with the certificates required for a connection to `nRF Cloud`_.
    No extra steps are required to use the Cloud client sample with nRF Cloud.

+.. _cloud_client_configuration:

 Configurations
 **************

 The configurations used in the sample are listed below.
-They can be added to :file:`cloud_client/prj.conf`.
+To use them, add them to the :file:`cloud_client/prj.conf` file.

 .. options-from-kconfig::
    :prefix: "This option "